-See information below on our most recent discipleship journey, Rediscovering Biblical Justice, as well as resources from previous journeys through the Bible including Rediscovering Church, Cover to Cover in 100 days, and our summer school video discussions on Growing in Times of Exile.
-Also find daily meditation podcast resources from our recent sermon series on the Clash of Kingdoms, a prayer collection, Liturgies for Elevating the Ordinary, and methods for connecting in community below.
+See information below on our most recent discipleship journey, Reaching Neighbors, Reaching Nations, as well as resources from previous journeys through the Bible including Rediscovering the Cross, Rediscovering Biblical Justice, Rediscovering Church, Cover to Cover in 100 days, and our summer school video discussions on Growing in Times of Exile.

 Rediscovering Biblical Justice